GDWoody/Pixel-Controllers/JLC_PCB.md

 ![Bom and CPL Process](https://github.com/GDWoody/Pixel-Controllers/blob/main/image/process_bom_cpl.png)

-The next page will need to confirm all the BOM parts in the 'BOM_xxxxx_SMD_PCB.xlsx' file.
+The next page will need to confirm all the BOM parts in the 'BOM_xxxxxxxx.xlsx' file.

 * Click "Next"